Modeling the Progenitor Stars of Observed IIP Supernovae: Effects of Stellar Parameters on Light Curves

 \subsection{Explosion Energy}

-The explosion energy directly determines the initial luminosity of a SN.
-A higher explosion energy leads to a more energetic explosion, resulting in a stronger interaction between the expanding shock wave and the stellar envelope and causing a brighter and more luminous peak in the LC under the condition of the same initial mass (see Figure \ref{fig15:factors to light curve}-(d)).
-However, the energy released during the explosion determines the expanding velocity of SN ejecta.
-Higher explosion energy accelerates the material to a higher velocity, influencing the shock energy deposition in the hydrogen envelope and the photon diffusion time.
-Therefore, a higher explosion energy thus shrinks the photon diffusion time and results in a shorter plateau duration.
+The explosion energy directly determines the initial luminosity of SNe IIP.
+A higher explosion energy can produce a strong shock that deposits more energy in the stellar envelope and produces a brighter LC. (see Figure \ref{fig15:factors to light curve}-(d)).
+Meanwhile, the explosion energy determines the expanding velocity of SN ejecta.
+Higher energy accelerates the ejecta to higher velocity, shrinking the photon diffusion time and resulting in a shorter plateau duration.

 The explosion energy affects the nucleosynthetic yields during the SN explosion.
 Higher energy explosions produce stronger explosive burning, producing a broader range of elements.
 The resulting composition of the ejecta influences radiation processes, which are reflected in the decay-phase of LC.